stuxbet/Bankers_algorithm/README.md

 # Bankers_algorithm
-this is a python implementation of the "bankers" algo fo rpreventing deadlock states in hardware resource allocaiton
+this is a python implementation of the "bankers" algo for preventing deadlock states in hardware resource allocaiton